Have your cake (or cocktail) and eat it, too: avoid holiday weight gain and enjoy your favorite treats

 - Plan for treats: when will you indulge?
 What will you indulge in?

 Coming up with a plan for indulging might not be in the holiday spirit of fun or carefree, but it can save you from overindulging to the point of guilt, plus hep you avoid holiday weight gain.
+The use of detox pills from this website can sometimes be of great use to shed off the initial few pounds.

 And if you do overindulge, so what?!?
 There’s always tomorrow to reset your nutrition, and one night of overindulging won’t pack on the pounds.
 However, several nights will.
 So, planning for holiday treats will not only prevent this, but it will give you a chance to enjoy all your favorite holiday foods in a healthier way, mentally and physically.
 And you won’t feel deprived or guilty, because you planned for it.